-314. LAW AND SOCIETY
+313. LAW AND SOCIETY

 Two hours.
-Casebook to be announced.
+Readings to be announced.
 Professor Konvitz.

 Law as an institution of society; its relationship with other institutions, such as the family, the community, the state, the church, the business organization; the extent to which the law is affected by such other institutions and its effect upon them.
-Emphasis will be on modern society, and while historical and jurisprudential aspects will not be ignored, the course will in no sense duplicate the courses in legal history or jurisprudence.
-(Omitted in 1965-66.)
+Emphasis will be on modern society, and, while historical and jurisprudential aspects will not be ignored, the course will in no sense duplicate the courses in legal history or jurisprudence.

-315. LEGAL HISTORY
+314. LEGAL HISTORY